EziBuy: Gillespie era

 EziBuy was established in 1978 by brothers Peter and Gerard Gillespie, and their friend John Robinson in Palmerston North, New Zealand.
 The business began as a catalogue retailer selling womenswear and menswear.
 The first catalogue was a simple folded, A3 black and white page which was mailed to a list of local organisations in 1978.
 The Gillespies were joined five years later by Matt Toynbee who they later acknowledged for his huge contribution to the company.

 In January 2002, EziBuy purchased Myer Direct from Coles Myer.

 In January 2006, the company opened a new distribution centre in Palmerston North.

 In 2007 Ezibuy purchased the womenswear retail chain Max Fashions.

 EziBuy won the Keith Norris Direct Marketing Organisation of the Year Award in 2012.

 Woolworths era

-In August 2013, EziBuy was acquired by Woolworths Limited.
+In August 2013, EziBuy was acquired by the Woolworths conglomerate.

 At the time of sale, EziBuy was the largest fashion and homeware multi-channel retailer in Australasia.
 The business mailed over 23 million catalogues every year and processed more than 1.75 million orders annually.